 HCA Override.
 See Override D&F Template.
 NOTE: The template contains guidance on the last few pages of the document.

-The request to the cognizant HCA for an override must include the findings required by .
+The request to the cognizant HCA for an override must include the findings required by FAR 33.104(b) or (c).

 The cognizant HCA will make a decision with respect to authorizing award or continued performance within ten days of the protest notification by SAF/AQC.
 If circumstances change after suspension of contract performance, the contracting officer may initiate a request to continue performance.